joebelmonte/highlight-masked-elements-utility/README.md

 # Highlight Masked Elements

+This utility is designed to help identify which elements on a webpage will be masked during a cobrowse session, either for a specific role or for all roles.
+Further, it will list which rule or rules are causing the masking on a per-element basis.

+To use it, follow these steps:

-Paste all of the code from [showMaskedElements.js](/showMaskedElements.js) into the browser console and click return.
+1. Paste all of the code from [showMaskedElements.js](/showMaskedElements.js) into the browser console and click return.

-Then run one of the functions listed below in the `External Use` section.
+1. Then run one of the functions listed below in the `External Use` section: `showMaskedElements(roleName?)` or `showTheseMaskedElements([selectors])`.

 ## For External Use